-In February 2015, we entered into a loan and security agreement, referred to herein as the Hercules Loan, with Hercules Capital, Inc., or Hercules, for a term loan of up to \$25.0 million.
-A first tranche of \$16.5 million was funded upon execution of the Hercules Loan, approximately \$15.5 million of which was used to repay our term loan with Oxford.
-Under terms of the Hercules Loan, we may, but are not obligated to, draw an additional tranche of up to \$8.5 million prior to July 1, 2016, subject to the achievement of certain clinical milestones, which may be extended to December 31, 2016 under certain circumstances.
+In February 2015, we entered into a loan and security agreement, referred to herein as the Hercules Loan Agreement, with Hercules Capital, Inc., or Hercules, for a term loan of up to \$25.0 million.
+The Hercules Loan Agreement was amended effective August 25, 2016.
+A first tranche of \$16.5 million was funded upon execution of the Hercules Loan Agreement, approximately \$15.5 million of which was used to repay our term loan with Oxford.
+Under terms of the Hercules Loan Agreement, we may, but are not obligated to, draw an additional tranche of up to \$8.5 million through March 31, 2017, subject to the achievement of certain clinical milestones

-The Hercules Loan subjects us to various customary covenants, including requirements as to financial reporting and insurance, and restrictions on our ability to dispose of our business or property, change our line of business, liquidate or dissolve, enter into any change in control transaction, merge or consolidate with any other entity or acquire all or substantially all the capital stock or property of another entity, incur additional indebtedness, incur certain types of liens on our property, including our intellectual property, pay any dividends or other distributions on our capital stock other than dividends payable solely in capital stock or redeem our capital stock.
+The Hercules Loan Agreement subjects us to various customary covenants, including requirements as to financial reporting and insurance, and restrictions on our ability to dispose of our business or property, change our line of business, liquidate or dissolve, enter into any change in control transaction, merge or consolidate with any other entity or acquire all or substantially all the capital stock or property of another entity, incur additional indebtedness, incur certain types of liens on our property, including our intellectual property, pay any dividends or other distributions on our capital stock other than dividends payable solely in capital stock or redeem our capital stock.
 Our business may be adversely affected by these restrictions on our ability to operate our business.

-The Hercules Loan is secured by substantially all of our property other than our intellectual property.
-We are currently required to make interest-only payments through June 2016.
-The Hercules Loan currently bears interest at rate of 9.0% per annum and matures on December 1, 2018.
+The Hercules Loan Agreement is secured by substantially all of our property other than our intellectual property.
+As a result of the amendment to the Hercules Loan Agreement, we are currently required to make interest-only payments through January 2017.
+The Hercules Loan Agreement currently bears interest at rate of 9.0% per annum and matures on December 1, 2018.

-Additionally, we may be required to repay the outstanding indebtedness under the term loan if an event of default occurs under the Hercules Loan.
-Under the Hercules Loan, an event of default will occur if, among other things, we fail to make payments under the Hercules Loan we breach any of our covenants under the Hercules Loan, subject to specified cure periods with respect to certain breaches; Hercules determines in good faith that we are unable to satisfy our obligations under the Hercules Loan as they become due and that our principal investors do not intend to fund amounts necessary to satisfy such obligations; we or our assets become subject to certain legal proceedings, such as bankruptcy proceedings; we are unable to pay our debts as they become due; or we default on contracts with third parties which would permit Hercules to accelerate the maturity of such indebtedness or that could have a material adverse effect on us.
+Additionally, we may be required to repay the outstanding indebtedness under the term loan if an event of default occurs under the Hercules Loan Agreement.
+Under the Hercules Loan Agreement, an event of default will occur if, among other things, we fail to make payments under the Hercules Loan Agreement we breach any of our covenants under the Hercules Loan Agreement, subject to specified cure periods with respect to certain breaches; Hercules determines in good faith that we are unable to satisfy our obligations under the Hercules Loan Agreement as they become due and that our principal investors do not intend to fund amounts necessary to satisfy such obligations; we or our assets become subject to certain legal proceedings, such as bankruptcy proceedings; we are unable to pay our debts as they become due; or we default on contracts with third parties which would permit Hercules to accelerate the maturity of such indebtedness or that could have a material adverse effect on us.
 We may not have enough available cash or be able to raise additional funds through equity or debt financings to repay such indebtedness at the time any such event of default occurs.
 In that case, we may be required to delay, limit, reduce or terminate our product candidate development or commercialization efforts or grant to others rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.
 Hercules could also exercise its rights as collateral agent to take possession and dispose of the collateral securing the loan for its benefit, which collateral includes all of our property other than our intellectual property.
 Our business, financial condition and results of operations could be materially adversely affected as a result of any of these events.